 Erma Bombeck Writer's Workshop

-The court jester in Medieval times was often small, sometimes deformed, and weak appearing.
+The traditional image of a court jester in Medieval times was often a small, sometimes deformed, and weak appearing person.
 He was a "fool," an object of derision and contempt.
 Often he was dressed in ridiculous fashion, but because of his non-threatening persona he could speak the truth, often in unflattering ways toward the royals and nobles, and get away with it.
 A great example of the psychic tickle.

-When Don Rickles pours his outrageous insults out on an audience (an obvious form of attack), people laugh.
-Here is this short fat old bald guy who looks like a turtle—non threatening—telling the truth about people for the most part, and they are defenseless.
+When Don Rickles poured his outrageous insults out on an audience (an obvious form of attack), people laughed.
+This short fat old bald guy who looked like a (non threatening) turtle, was telling the truth about people for the most part, and they are defenseless.

-He does this so well that if anyone were to really get mad, they would look absolutely stupid.
-You may notice at the end of such a routine that he always thanks people for being good sports, thus making himself non-hostile as well.
-This is NOT my favorite style of humor; I would never personally attempt it.
-But I must admit he is a genius at it.
+He did this so well that if anyone were to really get mad, they would look absolutely stupid.
+At the end of such a routine he always thanked people for being good sports, thus making himself non-hostile as well.
+This is NOT my favorite style of humor, I would never personally attempt it, but I must admit he was a genius at it.

 I enjoyed reading the work of a local humor writer who contributed to a paper I read regularly (name omitted to protect—me).
-He is very funny.
-Of course he has an advantage over me with two live-in teenagers to provide inspiration.
-Actually I must credit him with my decision to try "columning."
+He was very funny.
+Of course he has an advantage over me by having two live-in teenagers to provide inspiration.
+Actually I must credit him with my original decision to try "columning " in the same publication.

 After reading some of his work, I said to myself, "Myself, you could do this.
 Here is this guy writing silly stuff off the top of his head ... and being an embarrassment to his friends and family... how hard can that be?"

-Though he makes himself out to be a foolish,hot-headed know-it-all and borderline ignoramus...
+Though he made himself out to be a foolish,hot-headed know-it-all and borderline ignoramus...
 I'll bet he is none of the above, and that is part of what makes him funny.

 Puns and double entendre are ambiguous, confusing, and surprising—but they are harmless and we can't defend ourselves against them.
 Though people like to be in their comfort zones, most also like to be slightly threatened, occasionally.
 If they did not, why would there be horror movies and roller coasters?